 - External Opt In: Users can opt in to SMS messages through your app, website, or other channel.
 You must register these users through the API as

-A Mobile Originated message (MO) is a message you receive from an audience member, i.e., it originates from a mobile device.
+A Mobile-originated message is a message sent from a member of your audience (originating from the mobile handset of a user) to you.
 A Keyword is a word that you define to perform an action, like opt-in or audience attribution, when used in a mobile-originated message.
 You can apply tags to your audience based on the keywords they use, segmenting your audience to send relevant messages based on your audience's keyword-indicated interests.

 Contact Airship Sales to provision keywords and associated tag operations.
 Airship stores your keywords and associated tag operations.
 Custom keywords and tag operations for keywords are not available through the dashboard or API.

 By default, users can text you any of these words to opt out of notifications:

 ARRET.
 You can also add additional opt-out keywords; like opt-in keywords, specialized keywords can provide additional data about opt-out behaviors.

 Mobile-originated messages are represented as events.
 Each event records the keywords that your audience uses and additional identifying information.
 You can use these events to observe opt-in and opt-out trends in Performance Analytics, or to get events directly from Real-Time Data Streaming.

 Single opt-in is the process of registering users and considering them opted in when they send you a single message containing a keyword.
 This method does not require users to confirm that they want to opt in through a second mobile-originated (MO) message.

 While a single opt-in is a simple way to register users, it may not always be an optimal opt-in method.
 Airship mobile-originated opt-in handling defaults to a double opt-in process.
 Contact Airship if you want to take advantage of a single opt-in workflow.